Greek Salad Dressing (Greek Vinaigrette)

 Greek Vinaigrette Dressing

-Red Wine Vinegar – If you don’t have this you can use white wine vinegar and add a little red wine to it.
+Red wine vinegar – If you don’t have this you can use white wine vinegar and add a little red wine to it.
 Or you can just use white vinegar.

 Garlic – Fresh is best just be sure to mince it fine.
 No one likes big chunks of garlic.

-Olive Oil – Extra virgin olive oil is best as it has a light flavor and won’t overpower the other flavors.
+Olive oil – Extra virgin olive oil is best as it has a light flavor and won’t overpower the other flavors.

 I always lean toward an Extra Virgin Olive Oil for my homemade vinaigrette dressings.
 This will have the most pure olive flavor and be the least processing so you get the first run of the process.